 “What’s old is new again.”
 In the pre-Internet days of ECOO, Special Interest Groups – SIGs, were formed as a way to engage the membership in topic-specific groups where members met face-to-face from time to time.
 SIGs are back; this time they are virtual.

 SIGs are part of the ECOO TeachOntario Hub.
-Participants are required to have a TeachOntario account, available at no charge to all educators in publically-funded schools in Ontario.
-TeachOntario also supports First Nations schools in Ontario – contact email@example.com for details.
+Participants are required to have a TeachOntario account, available at no charge to all educators in publicly-funded schools in Ontario.
+TeachOntario also supports First Nations schools in Ontario – contact firstname.lastname@example.org for details.

 Getting Started with ECOO SIGs